-Furthermore Asciano is seeking clarity from QR Network in relation to:

-- the reasoning which supports the dispatch intervals used in this section of the Rules as they do not seem to align with the network sectional run times for any one network section; and - the details of how above rail delays and below rail delays are treated in relation to the dispatch intervals.
+Asciano is seeking clarity from QR Network as to reasoning which supports the dispatch intervals used in this section of the Rules as they do not seem to align with the network sectional run times for any one network section.
+Similarly Asciano is seeking clarity as to how above rail delays and below rail delays are treated in relation to the dispatch intervals.

-Asciano also believes that, in relation to system paths, the Rules should require QR Network to indicate what number or proportion of trains conform to the reference train, and following from this, whether the use of non-reference trains is adding to the number of system paths that would otherwise be available if reference trains were being used (and conversely, whether the use of non-reference trains is reducing the number of system paths that would otherwise be available if reference trains were being used).
+Asciano also believes that, in relation to system paths, the Rules should require QR Network to indicate what number or proportion of trains conform to the reference train, and following from this, whether the use of non-reference trains is adding to the number of system paths that would otherwise be available if reference trains were being used (and conversely, whether the use of non-reference trains is reducing the number of system paths that would otherwise be available if reference trains were being used (and conversely, whether the use of non-reference trains is reducing the number of system paths that would otherwise be available if reference trains were being used).